coralogix/workshops/docs/otel/ebpf/index.md

 This workshop is designed to add the eBPF agent to an existing installation of the Coralogix OpenTelemetry helm chart and then deploy simple applications in Python, Node, .NET, and Java to demonstrate the spans and APM capabilities available with eBPF.

 ### Step 1 - Install the OpenTelemetry Collector on your k8s cluster

+**Very important- make sure to change the version of the Coralogix installer to .128 when running the helm chart example below**

+You can reference the example of how to do this in the workshop installer script:
+`01-helm-otel-v128.sh`

 [Easy Coralogix instructions for Complete Observability are here](https://coralogix.com/docs/otel-collector-for-k8s/)